DeysonOrtiz/Deyson-com/pages/articles/embrace-your-journey/index.md

 Showing your true, unfiltered self on camera is not just about conquering your fears.

-It is about using your unique imperfections as stepping stones to build a more confident, relatable persona.
+It is about using your unique quirks as stepping stones to build a more confident, relatable persona.

 And who knows?